bekyiu/monkey-language-interpreter/README.md

 ![avatar](./images/img2.png)

 ## Where to start
-The source code tested successfully with kotlin1.6 and on jdk11
+The source code tested successfully with kotlin1.6 and jdk11

 The program entry is in file: src/main/kotlin/bekyiu/Main.kt
 ```